Jackson Fury Sideline Rules of Conduct

 For many of life's endeavors there are unwritten, but fiercely enforced, codes of conduct which must be followed if law and order is to prevail.
 Soccer is not exempt

-from such codes and for the benefit of those parents and girls new to the world of competitive soccer.....
+from such codes and for the benefit of those parents and players new to the world of competitive soccer.....

-- Rule #1: Thou Shalt Not Praise Thy Own Daughter
+- Rule #1: Thou Shalt Not Praise Thy Own Child

 It is late in the second half of a vital game and the score is tied against our arch-villain enemy.
 Your daughter performs a full speed sliding tackle to strip the

 ball from an attacker who eluded the keeper 3 feet in front of the goal.
 She does a pop-up slide and comes to her feet without ever losing the ball.
 Juking and faking,

 she takes a run up the touchline, leaving opponents sprawling in her wake and then, sensing that the whistle is about to blow, hits an off-foot shot from 35 yards that

 starts out 20 yards wide and hooks back just into the upper V to win the game.
 Your reaction?
 A pleased smile.
 A little leap no more than 4 inches off the ground.
 No